-The club consists almost entirely of member-owned boats.
-In addition to one of the largest Osprey fleets in North America, the club has a number of Hobie Cats, Albacores, 420s, 470s, Enterprises, Lasers, Tasers, and various lesser known boats and one-offs.
+The club consists almost entirely of member-owned boats, as well as our fleet of 24 training boats.
+In addition to one of the largest Osprey fleets in North America, the club has a strong Laser fleet, which has a strong showing at almost all club events.
+Our yard also consists of a number of Hobie Cats, Albacores, 420s, 470s, Enterprises, Tasers, and various lesser known boats and one-offs.

-Racing is held every Wednesday night and most weekends, tide permitting, from April to October.
-Races are conducted under the Portsmouth handicap system.
+Racing is held every Wednesday night and most weekends, tide permitting, from April to October, and sometimes even through the winter.
+Races are conducted under the Portsmouth Yardstick handicap system.
 Main events attract over 20 boats with around 10 boats being an average for lesser events.
 There is one start for all classes and all boats sail the same course so there is always good competition.

 The Clift’s respect and fondness for the Osprey led them to bring a number more from England.
-When club Osprey came up for sale they would buy them and resell them to assure they stayed.
+When a club Osprey came up for sale, they would buy them and resell them to assure they stayed.
 These efforts helped to retain the current fleet of 8 National Osprey at the club.
 There is hardly an Osprey at the club that has not been owned by a Clift at one time or other.

 Dick Clift, now deceased, was the secretary of the Canadian Osprey Class Association, which unfortunately no longer exists.
 His son, David and David’s family own Osprey 1014.

 The club used to be home to the Fireball Class Fleet 363, which is unfortunately no longer active.

 The Surrey Sailing Club was the sailing venue for the 2012 Surrey BC Summer Games.
 Over 50 youth athletes from across the province competed out of the club over two days in challenging conditions.